for mixed choir (SATB) & piano

 Innovative jazz arrangements of three carols originally created for a service of Jazz Carols at St Martin in the Fields, London by Will Todd.
 Rich harmonies serve to bring new expression to familiar Christmas material which is written for SATB voices and piano, with scope for optional congregational singing.

-.
-This vocal score is compatible with that jazz ensemble arrangement, and the full score and parts are available for download
+We three kings is available in an arrangement for mixed voices and jazz ensemble (jazz trio and optional brass quintet).
+This vocal score is compatible with that jazz ensemble arrangement, and the full score and parts are available for download.

-Another set of carols arranged by Will Todd is also available: Three jazz carols
+Another set of carols arranged by Will Todd is also available: Three jazz carols, containing arrangements of Away in a manger, Once in royal David’s city and Silent night.

 These carols were written for Andrew Earis and the Choir of St Martin in the Fields and first performed as part of ‘Jazz Carols from St Martin in the Fields’ on 22 December 2012.
 They can be performed using the supplied piano part or embellished using the chord symbols above.
 Double bass may also be used in addition to piano, again following the supplied chord symbols.
 Performers of these carols should feel free to include the congregation or audience in imaginitive ways.